meeber/style-type-thing/README.md

             + "MaddenJohnMaddenJohnMaddenJohnMaddenJohnMaddenJohnMaddenJohnMadd"
             + "enJohnMaddenJohnMaddenJohnMaddenJohnMaddenJohnMaddenJohnMadden");

-  // No cute indent here; too restrictive let brandNewJohnMaddenPlushie = getBrandNewJohnMaddenPlushie("footballfootbal"
+  // No cute indent; it'd be too restrictive to start string so far to the right let brandNewJohnMaddenPlushie = getBrandNewJohnMaddenPlushie("footballfootbal"
-    + "footballfootballfootballfootballfootballfootballfootballfootballfootbal";
+    + "footballfootballfootballfootballfootballfootballfootballfootballfootba");
 }

 function isLog(val) {